Phillip Inman and Graeme Wearden

 Some companies reported that clients were taking a “wait-and-see approach” to decision-making before the autumn budget, which is hitting investment plans, even as the chancellor, Rachel Reeves, wants to encourage business investment to boost economic growth.

-The figures suggest Labour’s emphasis on its poor inheritance from the previous Conservative administration and the need for a tough budget on 30 October were weighing on the immediate outlook for many businesses.
+The figures suggest that Labour’s emphasis on its poor inheritance from the previous Conservative administration and the need for a tough budget on 30 October were weighing on the immediate outlook for many businesses.

-The S&P survey found the budget was “by far the most cited concern among UK private sector firms”.
+The S&P survey found that the budget was “by far the most cited concern among UK private sector firms”.
 Export orders remained “relatively subdued” and total overseas sales rose only “marginally” in September.

 The survey said: “Some service providers noted higher demand from US clients, but manufacturers frequently suggested that weak EU sales had weighed on export orders.”